getdnsapi/getdns/README.md

 You have to install the library and also the library-devel (or -dev) for your package management system to install the compile time files.
-If you checked out our git; the configure script is built with autoreconf --install.
+If you checked out our git you need to copy the libtool helper scripts and rebuild configure
+with:

+    # libtoolize -fi
+    # autoreconf -ci

 ## Extensions / Event loop dependencies